Business Scale-Up Self Check

 2) Some, a mix of good calls and lessons learned the hard way

-3) Most, decisions are thoughtful, data-backed, and deliver the results we aimed for
+3) Most decisions are data-driven, timely, and deliver expected results

 Section 6: Scaling Readiness